 Pro Tip: If you’re a big sunbather, take swimsuits with different strap styles so you can avoid prominent tan lines as much as possible!

 Next I recommended taking a couple of cute, light-weight tops that will create the illusion that you’ve put a lot of effort into your appearance, regardless of whether you have or not!
-I like this one or this one by Roxy.

 One Maxi Dress